QuentChangeat/QuentChangeat.github.io/publications.md

 ### Recent main author publications (updated 08/05/21):

+- Changeat (2021) - On spectroscopic phase-curve retrievals: H2 dissociation and thermal inversion in the atmosphere of the ultra-hot Jupiter WASP-103 b ([arXiV](https://arxiv.org/abs/2112.09973))

 - Changeat et al. (2021) - An exploration of model degeneracies with a unified phase curve retrieval analysis: The light and dark sides of WASP-43 b ([arXiv](https://arxiv.org/abs/2103.14566))

 - Changeat & Edwards (2021) - The Hubble WFC3 Emission Spectrum of the Extremely-Hot Jupiter, KELT-9b ([arXiv](https://arxiv.org/abs/2101.00469))